What are the health and wellness benefits of Ginseng?

 Ginseng plant vs. ginseng root

 Fleshy ginseng root is used more often in medicine than the leaves; even so, both forms contain beneficial phytochemicals.
 Ginseng leaf extract contains many active plant ingredients, including ginsenosides, polysaccharides, triterpenoids, flavonoids, and amino acids.
 Ginseng root contains many of the same constituents.
+There are 11 different varieties of ginseng, each of which have unique benefits and properties, but the most common are Korean, Siberian, and American ginseng.

 American ginseng vs. Korean ginseng